Jack Kyle

 John Wilson Kyle (10 February 1926 – 27 November 2014), most commonly known as Jack Kyle, was a rugby union player who represented Ireland, the British and Irish Lions and the Barbarians during the 1940s and 1950s.
 Kyle was a member of the Irish team that won the grand slam in the 1948 Five Nations Championship.
 In 1950, Kyle was declared one of the six players of the year by the New Zealand Rugby Almanac.
 Kyle is a member of the International Rugby Hall of Fame and was inducted into the IRB Hall of Fame before the two halls merged to form the current World Rugby Hall of Fame.
-He was named the Greatest Ever Irish Rugby Player by the Irish Rugby Football Union in 2002.
+He was named the "Greatest Ever Irish Rugby Player" by the Irish Rugby Football Union in 2002.

 Kyle was educated at Belfast Royal Academy and studied medicine at Queen's University Belfast.
 He graduated in 1951 and, in 1991, was awarded an honorary doctorate by the university.
+After Queen's he was a member of North of Ireland.
 In 2007, he was awarded a Lifetime Achievement Award by the Irish Journal of Medical Science and the Royal Academy of Medicine in Ireland.
 He received an OBE in 1959.

+Early life

+Kyle was born in Kinnaird Street off the lower Antrim Road, Belfast; aged seven, the family of two boys and three girls moved with parents John Kyle and Elizabeth Warren to the Old Westland Road.
+Kyle was educated at nearby BRA from 1930–1944 and was head boy.

-Rugby international
+Rugby career

+Early career

+Kyle played for Ulster Schools in 1943 and 1944, also captaining the Ulster Schools Cricket team.
+Early into his medical studies at Queen's, where he later won an Ulster Senior Cup medal, he was called up to the Ulster Senior XV.
+He lifted a second Ulster Senior Cup with North in 1955.

 Ireland

 Kyle first played for Ireland during the Second World War in a friendly against a British Army XV.
 However, no caps were awarded.
 He made his official debut for Ireland on 25 January 1947 against France in the 1947 Five Nations Championship in an 8–12 defeat Lansdowne Road.

-Between 1947 and 1958, while playing for Ireland, he went on to make 46 full appearances and score 24 points, including 7 tries.
+Between 1947 and 1958, he went on to make 46 full appearances and score 24 points, including seven tries.

-The highlight of his Ireland career came during the 1948 Five Nations Championship when, together with Karl Mullen and Mick O'Flanagan, he helped Ireland win a grand slam.
+The highlight of his Ireland career came during the 1948 Five Nations Championship when he helped Ireland win a grand slam.
 Kyle played in all four games and he is often credited with masterminding Ireland's success.
-In 1949, he also helped Ireland win the Triple Crown and in 1951, they won the title again.
+In 1949, he also helped Ireland win the Triple Crown and, in 1951, they won the title again.
 Kyle made his last appearance for Ireland against Scotland on 1 March 1958.
 Following a solo try against France at Ravenhill in 1953, an impressed newspaper journalist parodied The Scarlet Pimpernel with the lines: